 Sweet Flag – Acorus calamus

 The sweet flag plant is a perennial.
-It is made up primarily of pairs of leaves that sprout from a strong base root.
+It is made up primarily of pairs of leaves that sprout from a firm base root.
 The yellow-green leaves reach vertically toward the sun and can grow to be up to five feet tall.
-The leaves are rather narrow and flat, coming to a sharp point.
+The leaves are somewhat narrow and flat, coming to a sharp point.
 They have smooth edges which tend to be crimped or wavy.
-A distinctive feature of sweet flag grass is the presence of a spadix which grows out of the flower stem.
-It is a rounded cylinder that is solid and coated in small flowers which tend to be more yellow in hue than the leaves.
+A distinctive feature of sweet flag grass is a spadix that grows out of the flower stem.
+It is a rounded cylinder that is solid and coated in tiny flowers, which tend to be more yellow in hue than the leaves.
 The flowers are characterized by giving off a pleasant odor.

-Sweet flag is known to be hardy in USDA hardiness zones six through nine, although it is still generally considered tough enough for zones 5 through 11.
-The soil requirements for sweet flag are quite minimal, it needs only average soil, as long as the soil is consistently moist.
-Sweet flag grows best under full sun if the soil is wet enough, but can benefit from some shade in warmer climates.
+Sweet flag is hardy in USDA hardiness zones six through nine, although it is still generally considered challenging enough for zones 5 through 11.
+The soil requirements for the sweet flag are pretty minimal; it needs only average soil, as long as the soil is consistently moist.
+Sweet flag grows best under the full sun if the soil is wet enough but can benefit from some shade in warmer climates.

-It is a slow spreading plant and can grow to a width of roughly two feet within five years.
-The name of the plant comes from it’s most distinguish characteristic, the sweet aroma it emits when crushed.
-Whenever the leaves are stepped on or bruised by you, or wildlife, they will give off a sweet fragrance.
-As a marginal plant one of it’s uses in landscaping is to spruce up the edge of your small pond, as it excels in growth near standing water.
+It is a slow-spreading plant and can grow to a width of roughly two feet within five years.
+The plant’s name comes from its most distinguishing characteristic, the sweet aroma it emits when crushed.
+Whenever the leaves are stepped on or bruised by you or wildlife, they will give off a sweet fragrance.
+As a marginal plant, one of its uses in landscaping is to spruce up the edge of your small pond, as it excels in growth near standing water.

-Sweet flag can also make great ground-cover or be a feature growing out of your small pond.
+The sweet flag can also make an excellent ground cover or be a feature growing out of your small pond.